Much of the first wave of AI at work made individuals faster.

 A collaboration system helps a group stay oriented around shared work.

 That difference changes the product requirements.
 It is not enough for AI to answer a prompt well.
-It needs to understand the room, the people involved, the prior decisions, the artifact being created, and the trust boundaries around what it can and cannot do.
+It needs to work from visible, permissioned room context: the people involved, the prior decisions, the artifact being created, and the trust boundaries around what it can and cannot do.

-In other words, AI has to participate in shared context.
+In other words, AI has to participate from shared context, not from a private side channel.

 Why shared context matters